Střítež (Frýdek-Místek District)

 Střítež (/cs/; Trzycież, Trzytiesch) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,100 inhabitants.
 The municipality has a significant Polish minority.

 Etymology

 The origins of the name are dubious.
-If the original name of the village was Trzeciesz it could have been patronymic in origin derived from personal name Trzeciech.
+If the original name of the village was Trzeciesz, it could have been derived from personal name Trzeciech.
 Czech scribing can be related to common local names Střítež denoting damp places vegetated by deergrass.
-According to A. Bańkowski the name is derived from Old Polish czrzecież, equivalent to Old Czech form denoting rather "hack and slash" than reed (Polish: trzcina).
+According to A. Bańkowski, the name is derived from Old Polish czrzecież, equivalent to Old Czech form denoting rather 'hack and slash' than reed (Polish: trzcina).

 Geography

 Střítež is located about 14 km east of Frýdek-Místek and 23 km southeast of Ostrava.
 It lies in the Moravian-Silesian Foothills, in the historical region of Cieszyn Silesia.
 The Ropičanka Stream flows through the municipality.